 BFG-GI experimental design overview

 The first step in the BFG-GI process is generating uniquely barcoded donor and recipient strains from complementary mating types.
 Each donor and recipient contained loxP/2272 sites to mediate barcode fusion using the Cre/Lox system after the mating step.
-We created donors by crossing individual gene deletion strains from the YKO collection with proDonor strains that contained newly constructed pDonor plasmids with unique barcodes flanked by loxP/2272 sites (Fig 1A, Appendix Fig S1 and Materials and methods).
-We generated recipient strains by crossing individual gene deletion strains from the SGA query collection with proRecipient strains that contained unique barcodes flanked by loxP/2272 sites (Fig 1B, Appendix Fig S2 and Materials and methods).
+We created donors by crossing individual gene deletion strains from the YKO collection with proDonor strains that contained newly constructed pDonor plasmids with unique barcodes flanked by loxP/2272 sites (Fig 1A, Appendix Fig S1 and Materials and Methods).
+We generated recipient strains by crossing individual gene deletion strains from the SGA query collection with proRecipient strains that contained unique barcodes flanked by loxP/2272 sites (Fig 1B, Appendix Fig S2 and Materials and Methods).
 Haploid selection of double mutants followed mating of donor and recipient strains and in vivo fusion of barcodes using Cre/Lox recombination (Fig 1C).

-We confirmed that barcode fusion occurred successfully using two neutral-insertion strains as controls (see Materials and methods for a definition of neutral loci).
+We confirmed that barcode fusion occurred successfully using two neutral-insertion strains as controls (see Materials and Methods for a definition of neutral loci).
 Specifically, we crossed a MATalpha Donor ho::kanMX to a MATa Recipient ylr179c::natMX and induced Cre/Lox recombination to fuse their barcodes.
-After sporulation and selection of the MATalpha haploid double mutant progeny (Materials and methods), we extracted genomic DNA, amplified barcode fusions by PCR and confirmed their integrity by Sanger sequencing (Fig 1C).
+After sporulation and selection of the MATalpha haploid double mutant progeny (Materials and Methods), we extracted genomic DNA, amplified barcode fusions by PCR and confirmed their integrity by Sanger sequencing (Fig 1C).

-To scale up the BFG-GI process, we generated double mutants with unique fused barcodes en masse (detailed below).
+To scale up the BFG-GI process, we optimized mating and sporulation steps to generate double mutants with unique fused barcodes en masse (detailed in Materials and Methods).
 We selected hundreds of double mutants using a series of marker selection steps in a many-by-many fashion.
-Intermediate selection steps allowed us to fuse barcodes representing each donor and recipient parental pair within each double mutant cell (Fig 1D and Materials and methods).
+Intermediate selection steps allowed us to fuse barcodes representing each donor and recipient parental pair within each double mutant cell (Fig 1D and Materials and Methods).

 Once we generated the pool of fused-barcode double mutants, aliquots were stored at -80°C for future experiments.
-Amplification and next-generation sequencing of fused barcodes in the pool allowed us to infer the relative abundance of each double mutant in each condition of interest (Fig 1D and Materials and methods).
-In addition to haploid double mutant pools, we sequenced fused barcodes from the heterozygous diploid double mutant pools and used those as reference (‘time zero’) controls for fitness and genetic interaction calculations (Materials and methods).
+Amplification and next-generation sequencing of fused barcodes in the pool allowed us to infer the relative abundance of each double mutant in each condition of interest (Fig 1D and Materials and Methods).
+In addition to haploid double mutant pools, we sequenced fused barcodes from the heterozygous diploid double mutant pools and used those as reference (‘time zero’) controls for fitness and genetic interaction calculations (Materials and Methods).

 BFG-GI measures the strain abundance profile of a heterogeneous cell population

 We first evaluated the ability of BFG-GI to accurately detect the abundance of double mutants.
 To generate reference data for this evaluation, we used the array-based SGA strategy to generate 2,800 double mutants by individual mating of barcoded BFG-GI strains, subsequently inducing barcode fusion via the Cre/Lox system.
-We recorded colony sizes, scraped plates to pool all double mutant cells, extracted genomic DNA, and sequenced the fused barcodes (Materials and methods).
+The purpose of this experiment was to assess the extent to which quantifying growth via fused-barcode-sequencing of pooled strains could recapitulate the measurements of growth in individual patches (as in conventional SGA).
+We recorded colony sizes, scraped plates to pool all double mutant cells, extracted genomic DNA, and sequenced the fused barcodes (Materials and Methods).
 The resulting numbers of sequencing reads for each strain was strongly correlated with the corresponding colony sizes (R=0.92, Fig 2A).
 Importantly, very small or absent colonies correlated with double mutants with very few or no sequencing reads.
 These results show that BFG-GI detects the abundance of specific double mutants in pools of cells, with results comparable to an array-based method.

 Generating a DNA repair-focused double-mutant strain pool